nsarang/motif_bionet/README.md

 A real and synthetic dataset is provided by the [Bioinformatics Lab @ UF](http://bioinformatics.cise.ufl.edu/code/nm-data.zip)
 <br />
 ## Visualization
-A interactive visulization tool is provided using d3.js library.
+An interactive visualization tool is provided using d3.js library.
 Here the steps to make it work:
 1. Put the JSON file in the **output** directory by the name **motif.json**
 2. Start the python HTTP server. `python output/server.py`
 3. Go to the `localhost:9999` address using your favorite browser (Chrome recommended)